Add Full Text Search to Wagtail

 Backend

-Update wagtail_bootstrap_blog/settings/base.py
+Update wagtail_app/settings.py

 WAGTAILSEARCH_BACKENDS = {